croixk/Enigma/README.md

 I belive this score should be a 3.
 My methods were too long for a 4, but other than that, my code is properly indented and spaced, and lines aren't too long typically.
 I think that I used data structures and enumerables efficiently, and I used several hashes.

-Test Driven Development - 3
+Test Driven Development - 2?

-I tested all of my methods, with the exception of the ones that require user input or have random input.
-I used TDD, writing tests first, and tested edge cases.
-My test coverage is 100%
+I thought that my coverage was 100%, but in the review we determined that it wasn't working properly.
+It currently shows 98.2% test coverage - I think this probably puts me at a 2, unfortunately.

 Other notes: